QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

-We see that the policy has converged nicely, in only a few steps
+We see that the policy has converged nicely, in only a few steps.

 Speed
 ========

-Now let's compare the clock times per iteration for the standard Coleman-Reffett operator (with exogenous grid) and the EGM version
+Now let's compare the clock times per iteration for the standard Coleman-Reffett operator (with exogenous grid) and the EGM version.

 We'll do so using the CRRA model adopted in the exercises of the :doc:`Euler equation time iteration lecture <coleman_policy_iter>`